HubSpot Account Types

 A Marketplace Provider account will have an “Asset Marketplace” item in the top navigation menu.

-6. CMS sandbox accounts (new accounts unavailable)
+6. CMS sandbox accounts (temporarily unavailable)

 What’s a CMS sandbox account?